ZedThree/fort_depend.py/README.md

 [![Build Status](https://travis-ci.org/ZedThree/fort_depend.py.svg?branch=master)](https://travis-ci.org/ZedThree/fort_depend.py)

-A python script to automatically generate Fortran dependencies
+A python script to automatically generate Fortran dependencies.

+Given a set of files, `fortdepend` automatically constructs the dependency graph for the files and modules and can write a dependency file suitable for Makefiles. `fortdepend` now uses [`pcpp`][pcpp], a preprocessor written in Python, so it can determine which modules will actually be used when you compile.

+You can even use `fortdepend` to draw the graph of the module dependencies (requires [`graphviz`][graphviz])!

 Original script by D. Dickinson